 Roger Moore’s marine blue suit in The Man with the Golden Gun is one of his most popular suits of the James Bond series due to the vibrant colour.
 It’s just a shame to see this suit get so beat up, but the throughout the dressing room fistfight we get to see the suit from all angles, wide shots and close-ups.
 We even get a peak at the flashy printed lining.
 While Roger Moore’s suits in the 1970s appear a little outdated due to wider lapels and flared trousers, they are still well tailored and allow James Bond the full range of movement he needs for a fight.
 And they really aren’t even all that outdated.
 The lapels and tie aren’t all that wide, just on the wider side of classic, and the trousers are not even all that flared.
 The shirt collar is a little larger than typical today but it complements the shape of Roger Moore’s chiselled face.

 The colour of this suit is known as marine blue and is perfect for warmer locations and warmer times of year.
 Marine blue is medium blue with a green cast and not commonly seen today.
 It’s flashier than navy and not always appropriate for business, but it is perfect for a night out as worn here.
 Maxwell Smart was a fan of this colour, and he won the award for best-dressed CONTROL agent.
-The material of this suit is likely a wool/mohair blend, suggested by its crisp look and slight sheen.
-And since he wears it in scenes that take place in Beirut, Lebanon (though filmed at Pinewood Studios in England), mohair’s cool-wearing properties would be ideal.
-Mohair’s sheen also makes it an excellent choice for a night out to differentiate it from a typical business suit.
+The material of this suit is silk, suggested by its sheen.
+And since he wears it in scenes that take place in Beirut, Lebanon (though filmed at Pinewood Studios in England), silk gives it an exotic look for the exotic locale.
+Silk’s texture and sheen also makes it an excellent choice for a night out to differentiate it from a typical business suit.